NHS & Social Care Case Studies

-For the project, a team of three bid writers worked with the client’s subject matter experts to understand their solution for meeting the Home Office and Department of Health and Social Care’s stringent requirements.
-They then drafted responses that demonstrated the client’s competence to deliver clinical services safely and effectively, and their ability to meet national and contract-specific clinical standards, including dispensing controlled drugs within the context of a secure location.
+We have supported a number of bids for the management and operation of prisons and immigration removal centres, of which healthcare is an important element.
+This covers a wide range of subjects, from the provision of primary healthcare (e.g. GP, nurses, optometry, and dentistry), through to clinical governance, the administration of medication, dealing with addiction, supporting those with acute mental illness, and escorting prisoners and detainees to hospital for secondary treatment and follow-up appointments.
+Across all the bids, our team of writers worked with the client’s subject matter experts to understand their solution for meeting the Home Office and Department of Health and Social Care’s stringent requirements.
+The writers then drafted responses that demonstrated the client’s competence to deliver clinical services safely and effectively, and their ability to meet national and contract-specific clinical standards, including dispensing controlled drugs within the context of a secure location.

 This was a successful bid for the client who was awarded the contract.

 This project was for a small family-run business that offered qualified neurosurgeons to examine scans taken by the NHS to provide hospitals with an expert diagnosis of a patient’s condition.
-It involved demonstrating throughout the bid our client’s professional competence and qualification to undertake the work to a high degree of accuracy, information security, and assurance given the highly sensitive nature of the medical data being processes, and their capacity to complete the work quickly, often within 2 hours of the scan being taken.
+It involved demonstrating our client’s professional competence and qualifications to undertake the work to a high degree of accuracy, information security, and assurance given the highly sensitive nature of the medical data being processed, and their capacity to complete the work quickly, often within 2 hours of the scan being taken.

-Given the geographical location of our client, we undertook all interviews over the telephone, asking specific questions required to prepare the detailed responses, establishing evidence to substantiate the client’s credentials and experience.
+Given the geographical location of our client, we undertook all interviews over the telephone, establishing evidence to substantiate the client’s credentials and experience.